mnot/I-D/http-encryption-encoding/draft.md

 ## Key and Nonce Reuse

-Encrypting different plaintext with the same content encryption key and initialization vector in AES-GCM is not safe.
-The scheme defined here relies on the uniqueness of the nonce to ensure that the content encryption key is different for every message.
+Encrypting different plaintext with the same content encryption key and nonce in AES-GCM is not safe [RFC5116].
+The scheme defined here relies on the uniqueness of the "nonce" parameter to ensure that the content encryption key is different for every message.

 If a key and nonce are reused, this could expose the content encryption key.
-If the same key is used for multiple messages, then the nonce MUST be unique for each.
-An implementation SHOULD generate a random nonce for every message, though using a counter for the nonce could achieve the desired result.
+If the same key is used for multiple messages, then the nonce parameter MUST be unique for each.
+An implementation SHOULD generate a random nonce parameter for every message, though using a counter could achieve the desired result.